 The twin paradox refers to the apparent paradox created when two twins (A and B) decide to spend some time apart when one of them (B) goes on a long and very fast journey at 0.661c out into space and back.
 Each twin will see the other's clock ticking slowly so each will think they will be the older one when the traveller (B) returns.
 However, they cannot both be older than each other - hence the paradox.
 What actually would happen is that the travelling twin would be the younger.
-Let's first consider twin B on the journey out as illustrated on Figure 9.47.
-B's frame of reference is ct' so since B is at rest in the frame she moves along the x' = 0 line.
+Let's first consider twin B on the journey out as illustrated on Figure 9.44.
+B's frame of reference is ct' so since B is at rest in the frame she moves along the x' = 0 line (which is along the ct' axis).